axopy/axopy/doc/source/installation.rst

 ---

 Testing is done with tox_.
-There is also a tox directive for creating a virtualenv that should have everything needed for developing and testing axopy.
+There is also a tox directive for creating a virtualenv that should have everything needed for developing and testing AxoPy.

 ::